MiladSoleymani/GRPO-EMPATHY/README.md

-# GPRO Empathy: Group Relative Policy Optimization for Empathy Training
+# GRPO Empathy: Group Relative Policy Optimization for Empathy Training

 A structured project for training empathetic language models using Group Relative Policy Optimization (GRPO) with specialized reward functions for empathy and semantic similarity.